2015 Africa Cup of Nations: Moroccan withdrawal

 In October 2014, the government of Morocco requested a postponement of the tournament due to the Ebola virus epidemic in West Africa.
 After the matter was discussed at the executive committee meeting on 2 November 2014, CAF decided to keep the date of the tournament, while also asking for a clarification from the Royal Moroccan Football Federation of whether they still wish to host the tournament.
 On 8 November, Morocco failed to meet this deadline to confirm it would host the tournament.
 Three days later CAF confirmed that Morocco would not host the tournament and a new host would be chosen from a list of countries which have expressed interest.
 Morocco, who had previously qualified as hosts, were disqualified from participation at the tournament.
 CAF confirmed legal action against Morocco due to a contract signed in April 2014.
 Moroccan Sports Minister Mohamed Ouzzine said that CAF had falsely accused his country of "refusing" to host the tournament when it wanted it postponed, and justified the decision by citing that the World Health Organization gives every country the right to protect its citizens.
 On 6 February 2015, CAF announced that Morocco had been banned from the next two AFCON tournaments, fined 1 million US dollars, as well as demanding 9 million US dollars in compensation.
-However, the ban was overturned by the Court of Arbitration for Sport, meaning Morocco may enter the tournaments.
+However, the ban was overturned by the Court of Arbitration for Sport, meaning Morocco could (and later did) enter the tournaments.

 Egypt, Ghana, South Africa and Sudan all declined to take over as hosts.
 Angola, the hosts of the 2010 edition, were spoken of as a potential replacement due to existing stadia and infrastructure in the country.
 However, a member of the Angolan Football Federation stated that it could not be possible as the new government budget did not include any tournaments.

 On 14 November 2014, CAF announced that Equatorial Guinea would host the tournament.